jpegleg/net-gargoyle/README.txt

 crontab -e

-0 2 * * * cp /dev/null /var/tmp/learner/net.log
+4 2 * * * cp /dev/null /var/tmp/learner/net.log
-5 * * * *  rm /var/tmp/learner/lock-catalog-sorter
 15 4 * * * cp /dev/null /var/tmp/learner/learner.log

-This thing is wild, and is made for wild situations.
+If you can't access the lockfile program, then you can replace that with another lock file mechanism in the sorter script.